sbtrn-devil/crtk/docs/api.md

 }
 ```

-`NowThen` instance is inherently reusable, and essentially works as `.SYNC[TL]` / `SYNCW` stack: reading these from the same instance can be 'nested', so that `.SYNCW` delivers promises corresponding to correct `.SYNC[TL]`-s even in complex expressions, and you can work (though not forced to) with one single instance of `NowThen`:
+The pattern above essentially works as `.SYNC[TL]` / `SYNCW` stack: reading these from the same instance can be 'nested', so that `.SYNCW` delivers promises corresponding to correct `.SYNC[TL]`-s even in complex expressions (provided you use the same instance of `NowThen`):

 ```js
 async function userFunction() {